Hypoverse/GlobalBlocking/README.md

 # GlobalBlocking
-Custom version of the [GlobalBlocking extension](https://www.mediawiki.org/wiki/Extension:GlobalBlocking) to allow for blocking global user accounts as well as IPs.
+Custom version of the [GlobalBlocking extension on mediawiki.org](https://www.mediawiki.org/wiki/Extension:GlobalBlocking) to allow for blocking global user accounts as well as IPs.